ogshull/minimal-mistakes/projects.md

 permalink: "/projects/"
 ---

 List of projects coming soon!
+These include:
+  • The Rabbit Hole: Cryptocurrency Mining
+  • EMG controlled RC car
+  • Stimulating a cockaroach nerve to have it move with music
+  • Neural Engineering Projects
+  • And more if I can confirm the IP is cool with me posting about it!